ss7pro/mlt/mlt-templates/tensorboard-bm/README.md

-# TensorBoard MLT Application for Bare-Metal Clusters
+# TensorBoard MLT Application for Bare Metal Clusters

-A TensorBoard service in Kubernetes Bare-metal cluster.
+A TensorBoard service in Kubernetes Bare Metal cluster.

 This template requires the path to the TensorFlow job logs and the user domain to be configured.
 The command below shows how to update the log directory value in `k8s-templates/tbjob.yaml`.